MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 # Unify customer fields

 This step in the unification process enables you to choose and exclude attributes to merge within your unified customer profile entity.
-You can also create stable, unique Customer IDs and group related profiles into a cluster.
+You can also create stable, unique Customer IDs.

 :::image type="content" source="media/m3_unify.png" alt-text="Merge page in the data unification process showing table with merged fields that define the unified customer profile.":::